 Through the practice of pranayama is a powerful practice that helps us move inward, quieten the mind, restore and strengthen the nervous system, and give us new insight into the subtle workings of our own energetic body and mind.

 Requirement: Minimum of 3 months of Iyengar Yoga.
+Join anytime if you have met this requirement.

 $65 for five classes; $60 for repeating/continuing students. (no drop-ins.)